-The NMTC has a strong and proven track record in meeting the capital needs of these communities.
+The NMTC has a strong and proven track record in meeting the capital needs of low income communities.
 Between 2003 and 2014, \$38 billion2 in direct NMTC investments were made in businesses.
 In turn, these NMTC investments leveraged nearly \$75 billion3 in total capital investment to businesses and revitalization projects in communities with high rates of poverty and unemployment.
 By law, all NMTC investments must be made in economically distressed communities.
-However, more than 72 percent of all NMTC investments have been in communities exhibiting severe economic distress, including unemployment rates
+However, more than 72 percent of all NMTC investments have been in communities exhibiting severe economic distress, including unemployment rates more than 1.5 times the national average, a poverty rate of 30 percent or more, or a median income at or below 60 percent of the area median.